chojolan00/CYP_finalproj/README.md

 # The Distribution of PM 2.5 in San Franciso and its Relationship with Ashtma Hospitalization Rates

-##Asthma
+## Asthma
-In 2017, Asthma related complications resulteed in an estimate 1.6 million emerency departments visits throughout the country.
-The prevalence of ashtma mong the United States population was about %8 in 2018.
+In 2017, Asthma related complications resulted in an estimated 1.6 million emerency departments visits throughout the country.
+The prevalence of ashtma among the United States population was about %8 in 2018.
 While there has been a decrease in trend on asthma among children, there continues to be inequities that influence asthma related outcomes.
-According to surveys by the CDC, asthma prevalence was found to be higher among families with a family income of <100% from the federal poverty line.
+According to surveys by the CDC, asthma prevalence was found to be higher among families with a family income of <100% of the federal poverty line.

+## Particulate Matter 2.5 (PM2.5)
+Partiuclate matter is a source of air pollution that has shown to have adverse health effects on human health.
+Emissions of PM2.5 come from a variety of sources such as cars, trucks, industrical industries and other activities involving combustion.
+Research has shown that particulate matter can excarcerbate pre-exisitng conditions in the heart and lungs.
+California is one of the states that has 6 counties currently violating the United States Environmental Protection Agency's (EPA) standard.
+Furthermore, research has also shown the inequities in health outcomes due to exposure to PM2.5 in vulnerable populations such children, pregnant women and communities of color.
+There are risk factors that puts individuals and commnunities at greater risk for exposure to PM2.5 that can increase their risk for adverse health outcomes.

 You can use the [editor on GitHub](https://github.com/chojolan00/CYP_finalproj/edit/main/README.md) to maintain and preview the content for your website in Markdown files.